oborchers/Fast_Sentence_Embeddings/README.md

 **STS-Benchmarks.ipynb** contains an example of how to use the library with pre-trained models to replicate the STS Benchmark results [4] reported in the papers.

+**Speed Comparision.ipynb** compares the speed between the numpy and the cython routines.

 In order to use the **fse** model, you first need some pre-trained gensim word embedding model, which is then used by **fse** to compute the sentence embeddings.